 Black infants have an increased incidence of GBS disease and late-onset sepsis.
 This is observed even after the risk factors of low birth weight and decreased maternal age have been controlled for.
+This may be in part due to higher carriage rates of GBS among African American women, but this does not explain all of the variation.
 In all races, the incidence of bacterial sepsis and meningitis, especially with gram-negative enteric bacilli, is higher in males than in females.

 Premature infants have an increased incidence of sepsis.
 The incidence of sepsis is significantly higher in infants with a birth weight of less than 1000 g (26 per 1000 live births) than in infants with a birth weight of 1000-2000 g (8-9 per 1000 live births).
 The risk of death or meningitis from sepsis is higher in infants with low birth weight than in full-term neonates.